apache/nuttx/configs/samv71-xult/README.txt

            rect = (FAR struct vnc_fbupdate_s *)sq_remfirst(&session->updqueue);
            DEBUGASSERT(rect != NULL);

          I would think that could mean only that the semaphore counting is out of sync with the number of updates in the queue.

          But also the assertion at devif/devif_iobsend.c line: 102 which probably means some kind of memory corruption.

+       2017-01-30: knsh configuration does not yet run correctly.